EU State of the Union address reading ease

 The president of the European Commission has a five-year mandate.
-Only two presidents have been appointed since 2010, the year of the first State of the Union address: José Manuel Durão Barroso from November, 22 2004 to November, 3 2014, and Jean-Claude Juncker, from November, 1st 2014 to November, 30 2019, and Ursula von der Leyen since December, 1st 2019.
-If the first two were members of the European People’s Party, a conservative and center-right European political party.
-As Jean-Claude Juncker took his function on November 2014, there was no State of the Union address that year.
+Three presidents have been appointed since 2010, the year of the first State of the Union address: José Manuel Durão Barroso from November, 22 2004 to November, 3rd 2014, Jean-Claude Juncker, from November, 1st 2014 to November, 30 2019, and Ursula von der Leyen since December, 1st 2019.
+If the first two were members of the European People’s Party, a conservative and center-right European political party, Ursula von der Leyen is a member of the CDU, the Christian Democratic Union of Germany, a liberal-conservative political party of Germany.
+As Ursula von der Leyen took her function on December, 1st 2019, there was no State of the Union address that year, such as when Jean-Claude Juncker took his on November 2014.

 The Portuguese José Manuel Durão Barroso had a slightly lower reading ease for his addresses than the Luxembourgish Juncker.
-They were also two times shorter than Juncker’s in average: about 5,300 words compared with about 6,820 words.
+They were also shorter than Juncker’s in average: about 5,300 words compared with about 6,820 words.
 While the German Ursula von der Leyen does not have the longest discourse with her 8,233 words, as Juncker beat her up with his 10,037 words address of September 2015, her reading ease is the highest, hence her readability the easiest, scoring 59.3 on the Flesch Kincaid index, slightly above the latest three addresses by Juncker.
 Her readability is thus of the same level as the Reader’s Digest or Sports Illustrated.